-5 Conclusions
+5. Conclusions

 The aim of this paper is to probabilistically predict the future evolution of a normal stationary stochastic process used to model a geophysical variable conditional on historical observations of the variable and hindcasts and forecasts of the variable produced by a deterministic model.
-To this end, we apply the Bayesian processor of forecasts (BPF) to the data of interest.
+To this end, we apply the Bayesian Processor of Forecasts (BPF) to the data of interest.
 The BPF has previously been applied to independent variables or Markovian processes.
 Here, we extend its use to include any normal stationary stochastic processes and we present an application to the special case of the Hurst-Kolmogorov process.

 We investigate the properties of the BPF and test its performance using simulated time series.
 We show that the influence of the deterministic forecast increases when there is a good fitting of the deterministic model to the historical observations.
 Indeed, when this fitting is perfect, the BPF forecast is equal to the deterministic forecast.
 In contrast, when this fitting is insufficient, the forecast depends on the observations and the stochastic model and not on the deterministic model.
-Furthermore, even if the stochastic model is stationary, the BPF can incorporate changes, which can be attributed to nonstationarity.
+Furthermore, even if the stochastic model is stationary, the BPF can incorporate changes, which can be attributed to non-stationarity.

 The BPF is applied to the mean annual temperature and annual precipitation in the time period 1916-2005 in the USA.
 The GCMs (the historical and the RCP6 scenarios) are used as deterministic models.
 Using the estimated BPF parameters, we probabilistically forecast the mean annual temperature and annual precipitation until the year 2100.
 The results are sensitive to the choice of the fitting period between the observations and the deterministic forecast and the choice of the GCM model.
-Regarding the temperature, the overall results show increasing temperature when the fitting period is the intersection of the data time period and the historical scenario, while the temperature remains unchanged when the fitting period is the intersection of the data time period and the RCP6 scenario.
-In both cases, the envelopes of the 95% prediction intervals for each GCM model are significantly wide (5.8°C and 8.8°C, respectively).
-Regarding the precipitation, the deterministic models had a negligible effect on improving the forecast of the stochastic model, regardless of the fitting period.
+Regarding the temperature the overall results show increasing temperature when the fitting period is the intersection of the data time period and the historical scenario, while the temperature remains unchanged when the fitting period is the intersection of the 95% prediction intervals for each GCM model are significantly wide (5.8 °C and 8.8 °C respectively).
+Regarding the precipitation, the deterministic models had negligible effect in improving the forecast of the stochastic model, regardless of the fitting period.

-We emphasize that the estimation of the stochastic model parameters would be better performed using only data that were not used in the GCM fitting/tuning, i.e. for the period after 2006.
-This would correspond to the socalled split-sample technique (Klemeš 1986), which avoids possible model overfitting on the available data and thus artificially good performance.
-This corresponds to the model fitting period after 2006.
-The applications with this variant of the methodology show that the uncertainty of the forecasts increases considerably and practically result in total neglect of the GCM predictions regarding both temperature and precipitation.
-Finally, the inclusion of the uncertainty in a fully Bayesian setting, also considering the uncertainty of parameters, would result in even higher uncertainties of the forecasted variables.
+We emphasize that the estimation of the stochastic model parameters should better be performed using only data that were not used in the GCM fitting/tuning, i.e. for the period after 2006.
+This would correspond to the so-called split-sample technique (Klemeš 1986), which avoids possible model overfitting on the available data and thus artificially good performance.
+This corresponds to model fitting period after 2006.
+The applications with this variant of the methodology showed that the uncertainty of the forecasts increases considerably and practically result in total neglect of the GCM predictions regarding for both temperature and precipitation.
+Finally the inclusion of the uncertainty in a fully Bayesian setting, also considering the uncertainty of parameters, would result in even higher uncertainties of the forecasted variables.